-Whenever you talk about your condition, it is big help if you can talk about functioning.
-Are you having any problems with sitting, standing, walking, moving, dressing, bathing or eating?
+At every doctor’s visit you have, it is a big help if you can talk about functioning.
+This is the kind of information Social Security looks for in your medical records.
+Talk your doctor and let them know: Are you having any problems with sitting, standing, walking, moving, dressing, bathing or eating?
 Does your illness or medications give you difficulties with thinking, remembering or concentrating?
-Your doc is not going to know or remember all your limitations unless you tell them.

 🍄 Explain Why You Are Unable to Work

 If you talk to your doctor, make sure to explain if there are any symptoms that keep you from being able to work.

 Some people think they will be approved for Social Security because they are unable to keep a job.
 This is not true.
 They will only be approved for Social Security if they are medically unable to work.
 Other problems do not matter.
 It does not matter if they have no childcare, no transportation, or a bad boss.
 The only way for someone to be approved for disability is if their medical symptoms make it impossible for them to perform a job.

 🍄 If You Are Working Now

 If you are working part time, you can still apply for disability.
 It will be more difficult to get approved, but it is still possible.
 You can tell your doctor the Social Security definition of disability: Unable to maintain work earning more than $1,170 per month.
 Talk with your doctor about how you meet this definition.

 Your doctor may just tell you their opinion.
 If they don’t, you can always try asking.
 “Doctor, in your medical opinion, do you think I can work?” or “Do you think I can work full time?”
 “Doctor, do you agree with my decision to apply for disability?”
 Believe me when I tell you, you really want to know what your doctor thinks about these things.